unimarkup/specification/README.md

     Paragraph for this sub numbered list

 rI.
-Numbered list with roman symbols rI.
-Sub numbered list with roman symbols
+Numbered list with capital roman symbols rI.
+Sub numbered list with capital roman symbols

+Ri.
+Numbered list with lower roman symbols
+  Ri.
+Sub numbered list with lower roman symbols

 a.
 Numbered list with latin symbols
   a.
 Sub numbered list with latin symbols